 How did you go from designing pacemakers and ECG devices to micro-homes?

 I was over in England for five years in total, some working, some studying but as everyone who’s moved away will know the call home is a strong one!
 So, I decided to move back and in doing so widened my job search.
 After a brief spell in aerospace, I found the job at Kudos and was instantly drawn to it.
 I’ve always loved design work, particularly when I come to functionality.
 My degree is an exact equivalent of a Mechanical Engineering degree; however, our application subjects were in the medical field.
-This allowed me to transfer those skill learned developing the likes of portable ECG devices into presenting how I would go about developing a micro-home, and considering I got the job, I mustn’t have done all that badly!
+This allowed me to transfer those skills learned developing the likes of portable ECG devices into presenting how I would go about developing a micro-home.
+Considering I got the job, I mustn’t have done all that badly!

 You’re working with Kudos through the KTP scheme, could you explain a little about what that is?

 KTP stands for Knowledge Transfer Partnership, which in short is a scheme set up by Innovate UK to give government support to companies looking to develop new products.
-It works by partnering a University which has access the cutting-edge technology and a depth of knowledge, with a local company with the resources to build and develop a new product and using an individual to lead the project and bridge the gap between the organisations.
+It works by partnering with a University which has access the cutting-edge technology and a depth of knowledge, with a local company with the resources to build and develop a new product and using an individual to lead the project and bridge the gap between the organisations.

 In my case the University is Queens University Belfast (QUB), the Company is Kudos and through the process of interview, I managed to secure my place as the individual.

-What exactly is the micro-home project?
+What exactly is the micro-homes project?

 Well the objective of the project is to create a self-sufficient micro-home for mass production.
 Which is a tall order for a two-year project!
 But breaking it down into component parts has been the key to making good progress.
 The project has been divided into, functional design, mass manufacturing and renewable energies.